-There is help out there if you ask for it.
+There is help out there if you ask for it!

 It's good to know someone still believes in you.
 That will help you, while in and out of prison.
-Some folks helped me to be a believer in myself, and let me know there are other ways!
-My eyes are open now.
-34
+Some folks helped me to be a believer in myself, and let me know there are other ways! - former inmate